GLVis/web/src/options-and-use.md

 ![](img/quad-vec-sc1.png)

-Finally, GLVis supports the visualization of functions with values provided only in the vertices of the mesh. *This is only supported for non-curved meshes!* The scalar and vector case are handled by the `-s` and `-v` options respectively.
+Moreover, GLVis supports the visualization of functions with values provided only in the vertices of the mesh. *This is only supported for non-curved meshes!* The scalar and vector case are handled by the `-s` and `-v` options respectively.
 Here is an example with the